-The Sambódromo | Samba schools – the rehearsals |
+The Sambódromo | Samba school rehearsals | Street Carnival blocos

-At the Sambódromo Anhembi – São Paulo’s Carnival stadium – fourteen samba schools (escolas de samba) will compete in the highly anticipated Grupo Especial on 8 and 9 February, beginning at 8pm, when seven of the schools strut their stuff the first night and the remainder on the second.
+At the Sambódromo Anhembi – São Paulo’s Carnival stadium – fourteen samba schools (escolas de samba) will compete in the highly anticipated 'Grupo Especial' on 28 February and 1 March, beginning at 10pm, when seven of the schools strut their stuff the first night and the remainder on the second.

 Thirty thousand revellers are expected to pack into the stadium each night to watch the 25,000-odd performers present a show that has been in the works since before last year's Carnival.
 As the escolas perform, judges give scores in categories like song, costumes and organisation, the winners basking in nationwide fame and glory.

 It takes blood, sweat and tears – plus lots of fun, partying and high spirits – to create the amazing spectacle that is Carnival at the Sambódromo.
 Even better than the main event, for many, are the lively street parties that comprise the samba school rehearsals, which take place all over the city in the weeks and months leading up to Carnival.

 They're a chance for the participants to learn the song (samba de enredo) for that year's parade, for the drummers to get in step, for the dancers to crank up the heat, and for the neighbourhood in general to start celebrating.